-Computers are pretty stupid.
-But they are fast, reliable, and cheap.
+Now the good news.
+Computers are fast, reliable, and cheap.
 They don't get offended, call in sick, or take vacation.

 Many interesting tasks can be broken down into the simple steps that computers can perform.
 For these reasons, even though they are pretty stupid computers are very popular.